ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation/README.md

 # AI-Challenger-Retinal-Edema-Segmentation
 > Our team ranked fourth in objective results and ranked first in subjective results.
 Finally, we got the fourth place in this challenge.
 And our final presentation PPT is [as follows](https://github.com/ShawnBIT/AI-Challenger-Retinal-Edema-Segmentation/blob/master/materials/final-pre.pdf).
-For the confidentiality of medical data, source data will no longer provided  in this project.
-If you have any research needs, please send an email to me (wangshen@pku.edu.cn)for data request.

 ## 0. Introduction